-Methylation of a substance indicates that it has a methyl group added which helps DNA production and other biochemical reactions in the body occur at their most optimal level.
-The addition of the ancient herb, Atragalus, makes a telomere supplement not only beneficial for telomere lengthening but for overall immune support as well.
+Methylation of a substance indicates that it has a methyl group added which can help DNA production and other biochemical reactions in the body occur at their most optimal level.
+The addition of the ancient herb, Astragalus, makes a telomere supplement not only beneficial for telomere lengthening but for overall immune support as well.
 It is most effective when combined with other herbs and vitamins.

 Did you know?
 A parent and child share 99.5% of the same DNA.

 Your path to a better life

 Codeage Life is a synergistic blend of two high-grade coenzymated vitamins 5-MTHF, Methyl B12, thirteen herbal extracts and nutrients rooted in Ayurveda and TCM (Traditional Chinese Medicine).
 This comprehensive blend can help support numerous systems in the body.
 Folate and Vitamin B-12 can act as important factors during the methylation factors during the methylation process, a mechanism that is known to have a positive impact on numerous parts of the body.* Codeage Life offers antioxidants, extracts and multiple vitamins.